phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 ## Summary

 This post gave an overview over different allocator designs.
 We learned how to implement a basic [bump allocator], which hands out memory linearly by increasing a single `next` pointer.
 While bump allocation is very fast, it can only reuse memory after all allocations have been freed.
-For this reason, it is seldom used as a global allocator.
+For this reason, it is rarely used as a global allocator.

 [bump allocator]: @/second-edition/posts/11-allocator-designs/index.md#bump-allocator

 Next, we created a [linked list allocator] that uses the freed memory blocks itself to create a linked list, the so-called [free list].
 This list makes it possible to store an arbitrary number of freed blocks of different sizes.
-While no [internal fragmentation] occurs, the approach suffers from poor performance because an allocation request might require a complete traversal of the list.
+While no memory waste occurs, the approach suffers from poor performance because an allocation request might require a complete traversal of the list.
 Our implementation also suffers from [external fragmentation] because it does not merge adjacent freed blocks back together.

-[linked list allocator]: @/second-edition/posts/11-allocator-designs/index.md#linkedlist-allocator
+[linked list allocator]: @/second-edition/posts/11-allocator-designs/index.md#linked-list-allocator
 [free list]: https://en.wikipedia.org/wiki/Free_list

 To fix the performance problems of the linked list approach, we created a [fixed-size block allocator] that predefines a fixed set of block sizes.
 For each block size, a separate [free list] exists so that allocations and deallocations only need to insert/pop at the front of the list and are thus very fast.
 Since each allocation is rounded up to the next larger block size, some memory is wasted due to [internal fragmentation].